Paul de Rapin: Histoire d'Angleterre

 The original version was almost the only English history available in France in the first half of the 18th century.

-It was in his description of the reign of King Stephen of England that de Rapin made perhaps his most enduring contribution to English history: he was the first historian to describe the reign as an "anarchy": "In the fatal anarchy, the barons acting as sovereigns grievously oppressed the people and were so presumptuous as to coin their own money."
+It was in his description of the reign of Stephen, King of England that de Rapin made perhaps his most enduring contribution to English history: he was the first historian to describe the reign as an "anarchy": "In the fatal anarchy, the barons acting as sovereigns grievously oppressed the people and were so presumptuous as to coin their own money."
 As a result, the civil war between 1138 and 1153 is now widely referred to as The Anarchy.

 Though de Rapin was of a strong constitution, the seventeen years he spent on the work ruined his health.
 One of his grandchildren was Theophile Cazenove.

 One of his third great-grandchildren was Count von Zeppelin.